Want to know how to give great website feedback to a designer?

 The first thing in your mind whenever you make any decision or provide any feedback should be your audience.
 What does your audience need?
 What will your audience love?
 How will the change affect how your audience receives your brand and engages with it?
 Think about your audience and let us know all about them so that the end product is the perfect fit.

-My biggest goal as a web and graphic designer is to create something that you love and your audience loves.
+My biggest goal as a website designer is to create something that you love and your audience loves.
 If you can provide the right feedback, at the right time, we can make this happen together.